esp-rs/std-training/book/src/02_2_software.md

 ```

 🔎 Rust is capable of cross-compiling to any supported target (see `rustup target list`).
 By default, only the native architecture of your system is installed.
-To build for the Xtensa architecture (*not* part of this material), a fork of the Rust compiler is required as of January 2022.
+To build for the `Xtensa` architecture (*not* part of this material), a fork of the Rust compiler is required as of January 2022.

-## Espressif toolchain
+## Espressif Toolchain

 Several tools are required:
-- [`cargo-espflash`](https://github.com/esp-rs/espflash/tree/main/cargo-espflash) - upload firmware to the microcontroller and open serial monitor with cargo integration
+- [`cargo-espflash`](https://github.com/esp-rs/espflash/tree/main/cargo-espflash) - upload firmware to the microcontroller and open serial monitor with Cargo integration
 - [`espflash`](https://github.com/esp-rs/espflash/tree/main/espflash) - upload firmware to the microcontroller and open serial monitor
 - [`ldproxy`](https://github.com/esp-rs/embuild/tree/master/ldproxy) - Espressif build toolchain dependency